 New Clinical Sciences Faculty tracks are effective for new incoming faculty with a start date of July 1, 2020 or after.

 Details for existing faculty are currently in the works and an effective date during 2020 will be announced soon.

 Determining the most appropriate track for a faculty member is made on the basis of the overall direction of a candidate’s academic career, taking into account the allocation of time to clinical activity, research and teaching.
 Nominations for faculty appointments and promotion and the granting of tenure are made by the Department of Medicine to the School of Medicine.

 - View templates and examples of different tracks from the Department of Medicine

 - Starting in Jan.
 2021, the DOM APT leadership will hold bi-monthly information sessions for our faculty on the School of Medicine's new process.
 Please email Sheila Walls for the schedule and more information.

 Questions about your personal career trajectory should be directed to your division chief and/or primary mentor.

 Questions about the APT process in the Department of Medicine can be directed to to David Pisetsky, MD, PhD, chair of the Department APT Committee.

-Questions about the status of your promotion can be directed to Mary Donahue, APT Coordinator.
+Questions about the status of your promotion can be directed to Sheila Walls, APT Coordinator.